usaid-cs/yesterday-i-learned/random.md

 1. McDonald's was founded by Richard and Maurice McDonald.
 McDonald's Corporation (franchises), on the other hand, was founded by Ray Kroc, a salesman.
 1. The term [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code) didn't come from boiler plates (smooth pieces of metal), but from the boiling lead used to make plates to print newspapers, used multiple times after forming.
 1. The result of a [Modulo operation (%)](https://en.wikipedia.org/wiki/Modulo_operation) varies highly across languages.
 The sign of the result can follow the divisor (Lua, Excel, Perl, ...), dividend (bash, C#, Erlang, ...), always positive or negative (algol, dart, maple, ...), or undefined (C, C++, Forth, ...).
 What's more, if the numbers aren't integers, you may get different signs back, too!
-1. According to an [uncited table](https://en.wikipedia.org/wiki/Universal_Time#Adoption_in_various_countries), it took Great Britain 32 years to introduce UTC to some other country.
 1. The appearance of a barberpole (thing spins left and right, but the stripe travels up and down) is [considered an illusion](https://en.wikipedia.org/wiki/Barberpole_illusion).
 1. T-Scale (1:450) is the smallest scale for model trains.
 1. [Arnold's 6 rules of success](https://opisina.wordpress.com/2012/03/01/6-rules-of-success-arnold-schwarzenegger/) basically means "Find out who you want to be and work hard, very hard".